xpdAcq/xpdAn/docs/_templates/quickstart.rst

 XPD Data Analysis Workflow Summary
 ------------------------------------

-This is the summary of the steps for analysis data at XPD.
+This is a brief summary of the steps you have to take to enable real-time data analysis analysis at XPD. more information about these steps can be found later in the more detailed documentation.
+Treat this quickstart as a reference that you may return back to.
-The steps are explained below.
 Carry out the steps in this order to ensure a successful analysis.

   1. If you haven't already, join `XPD-Users Google group <https://groups.google.com/forum/#!forum/xpd-users;context-place=overview>`_ .
 Look here for answers if you get stuck and if the answer to your question is not already there, please ask it!